alicev97/BinarySearchTree/readme.md

 - ##### emplace

   emplace works as insert but it can takes as input both a pair or two values with whom it creates a new  node in place to insert it.
-In emplace but also in insert we take care of what happens if we are trying to insert or emplace the root node of the tree which is slightly different from the other nodes because while for other nodes we need to set the right pointer in parent, for the root node it must points to null pointer.
+In emplace but also in insert we take care of what happens if we are trying to insert or emplace the root node of the tree which is slightly different from other nodes because while for other nodes we need to set the right pointer in parent, for the root node it must points to null pointer.

 - ##### erase